The regulator dependence in the functional renormalization group: a quantitative explanation: The non-perturbative renormalization group and the asymptotic behavior of the overall regulator scale

 Moreover, once again based on the nature of these parameters, one could infer an \textit{optimal} value $\alpha_{opt}$ by considering the case where both expansion parameters are as small as possible (see Fig.~\ref{Fig_Lambdas}).
-Equivalently, we require both values to be equal $\lambda_1(\alpha_{opt})=\lambda_2(\alpha_{opt})=\lambda_{opt}$.
-A straightforward calculation yields:
+Equivalently, we require both values to be equal